Welcome to Cremona

 Dinners together are often pre-planned and pre-ordered.
-We'll ask you prior to your trip if you have special dietary requirements.
+We'll ask you if you have special dietary requirements.
 Preplanned meals allow us to provide a variety of regional specialties and facilitate efficient service.
 Water, wine and beer are included.

 Tipping Your Tour Leader Team

 If you feel your tour leader team has demonstrated great expertise and service, common practice within the travel industry is to tip.
 Tipping is voluntary and greatly appreciated, and gratuity amounts vary widely.
 Should you decide to leave a tip, as a guideline, we suggest 5% of the tour cost per traveler – this for the entire tour leader team, not each Tour Leader.
 If you’d like to show your gratitude for your Tour Leaders’ excellent service you can give the tip to any member of the tour leader team, as they share it evenly.
 In order to avoid social tensions, we encourage you to tip as individuals and not as a group.
 If you feel your Tour Leaders did not quite meet your expectations, then we would like to know about it.
 You will also have the opportunity to leave your comments in our evaluation survey which we email to you after your trip.